 We operate in a capital intensive industry.
-We financed the acquisition of our seven vessels with the net proceeds of the IPO, borrowings under our credit facility and through the issuance of shares of our common stock to a subsidiary of OSG.
-Our working capital requirements relate to our operating expenses, including payments under our ship management agreements, payments of interest, payments of insurance premiums, payments of vessel taxes and the payment of principal under our credit facility.
-We fund our working capital requirements with cash from operations and, if necessary, borrowings under our credit facility, which includes a \$15 million working capital facility.
-We collect our basic hire monthly in advance and pay our ship management fees monthly in advance.
-We receive additional hire payable quarterly in arrears.
-We intend to pay quarterly cash dividends denominated in U.S. dollars to the holders of our common shares in amounts substantially equal to the charter hire received by us under our charters, less cash expenses and any cash reserves established by our board of directors.
-In February 2006, based on the operations from October 18 to December 31, 2005, we declared a dividend of \$12.9 million, or \$0.43 per share, and paid that dividend on March 24, 2006 to shareholders of record on March 10, 2006.
-In May 2006, based on the operations from January 1, 2006 to March 31, 2006, we declared a dividend of \$15.9 million, or \$0.53 per share, and paid that dividend on June 16, 2006 to shareholders of record on June 1, 2006.
-In August 2006, based on the operations from April 1, 2006 to June 30, 2006, we declared a dividend of \$10.8 million, or \$0.36 per share, and paid that dividend on September 4, 2006 to shareholders of record on August 18, 2006.
-In November 2006, based on the operations from July 1, 2006 to September 30, 2006, we declared a dividend of \$12.6 million, or \$0.42 per share, and paid that dividend on December 6, 2006 to shareholders of record on November 27, 2006.
-We believe that our cash flow from our charters will be sufficient to fund our interest payments under our secured credit facility and our working capital requirements for the short and medium term.
-We will likely need to fund any future vessel acquisitions with additional borrowings under our credit facility, which includes a \$150 million vessel acquisition facility that, subject to the satisfaction of conditions to drawdown, permits us to borrow amounts to pay all or a portion of the purchase price of additional vessels.
+We expect to finance the acquisition of our seven vessels with the net proceeds of this offering, borrowings under our credit facility and through the issuance of shares of our common stock to a subsidiary of OSG.
+Our working capital requirements relate to our operating expenses, including payments under our ship management agreements, payments of interest, payments of insurance premiums, payments of vessel taxes and the payment of principal at maturity under our credit facility.
+Initially, we intend to fund our working capital requirements with cash from operations and, if necessary, borrowings under our credit facility, which includes a \$15 million working capital facility.
+We similarly may need to fund our future vessel acquisitions with additional borrowings under our credit facility, which also includes a \$150 million vessel acquisition facility that, subject to the satisfaction of conditions to drawdown, permits us to borrow amounts to pay all or a portion of the purchase price of additional vessels.
 We may refinance all or a portion of any additional indebtedness that we incur for vessel acquisitions from time to time with the net proceeds of future equity issuances.
-As of September 30, 2006, we were in compliance with the financial covenants contained in our secured loan agreement.

-For periods prior to October 17, 2005, our combined financial statements represent the operations of our vessels by our predecessor.
+Our combined financial statements represent the operations of our vessels by our predecessor prior to our acquisition of the vessels.
 The acquisition of the vessels by our predecessor and their operations were funded by bank debt and loans from OSG.
-As a result, our predecessor combined financial statements are not indicative of the financial position, results of operations or cash flows we would have achieved had we operated as an independent stand-alone entity during the periods presented for our predecessor or of future results.
+As a result, our combined financial statements are not indicative of the financial position, results of operations or cash flows we would have achieved had we operated as an independent stand-alone entity during the periods presented or of future results.

-Working capital at September 30, 2006 was \$14,535,000 compared with \$12,176,000 on December 31, 2005.
-At September 30, 2006, additional hire related to the period from July 1, 2006 to September 30, 2006, which amounted to \$4,306,000, had not been received from the charterers.
-Working capital at December 31, 2005 was approximately \$12,176,000 compared with \$21,128,000 at December 31, 2004 and \$4,620,000 at December 31, 2003.
-At December 31, 2005, additional hire related to the period from October 18, 2005 through December 31, 2005, which amounted to \$5,506,000, had not been received from the charterers.
+Working capital at June 30, 2005 was approximately \$7,690,000 compared with \$21,127,000 at December 31, 2004, \$4,620,000 at December 31, 2003 and \$1,727,000 at December 31, 2002.
 Unbilled voyage receivables at December 31, 2004 equaled \$27,440,000 compared with \$11,089,000 at December 31, 2003.
 As of December 31, 2004, such balance represents our share of unremitted pool earnings of \$18,148,000 (\$7,257,000 at December 31, 2003) due from the Tankers International Pool and \$9,292,000 (\$3,832,000 at December 31, 2003) due from the Aframax International Pool.
 The increase in amounts due from each of the pools is principally the result of the significant increase in TCE rates earned by our VLCCs and Aframaxes in the fourth quarter of 2004 (\$109,578 per day for VLCCs and \$57,579 per day for Aframaxes) compared with the comparable quarter of 2003 (\$37,586 per day for VLCCs and \$23,616 per day for Aframaxes).